rodolfomoraes1/be-the-hero/README.md

   <img src="banner/screen.png" />

-> This project was made for learning purposes.
+> This project was made for learning purposes only and comes from Rocketseat's omnistack week crash course #11.
 It includes technologies, such as: NodeJs, React, React Native and auxiliar libs for development and test.

 </p>